 The Little Boston Branch has more than 1,200 books, DVDs and CDs in its collection about Native American history, art and tradition.
 Numerous original works of Northwest Coast-style artwork, many of which were created by the S'Klallam tribe, are on display, as well.

-The Little Boston location began in 1974 on the Port Gamble S'Klallam Indian Reservation in North Kitsap County.
+The Little Boston location began in 1974 on the Port Gamble S'Klallam Reservation in North Kitsap County.
 During the first 15 years, the library was housed in a 600-square foot A-frame cabin.
 In 1988, the Port Gamble S'Klallam Tribe received a grant from the Library Services and Construction Act to build a modern library facility.
-The tribe donated land and, in April 1989, a new library opened its doors.
+The Tribe donated land and, in April 1989, a new library opened its doors.
 Between 1989 and 2001, circulation increased 680 percent.
-Recognizing the need for a new and larger building, the tribe and Kitsap Regional Library joined in a capital campaign for an educational and cultural complex.
+Recognizing the need for a new and larger building, the Tribe and Kitsap Regional Library joined in a capital campaign for an educational and cultural complex.
 The House of Knowledge Complex was built in 2007 and includes a longhouse, a Career and Education Center, Elders Center and the Little Boston location of the Library.

 - Building owner: Port Gamble S'Klallam Tribe